alpha74/iCC/README.md

 # My CodeChef Submissions
 ## alpha74

-- Done from 2020 onwards.
+- Maintained from 2020 onwards.
 - Repo names are the first letters of problem code.
+  - Eg: for problem code TOWIN, go to T/TOWIN.cpp